Blue-Matter/SAFMC-MSE/homepage/index.md

 ## Additional Resources and Material

-- [openMSE](https://openmse.com/): the MSE framework used to conduct the closed-loop simulation testing
+- [openMSE](https://openmse.com/): the MSE framework used to conduct the closed-loop simulation testing.

-- [The Data-Limited Methods Toolkit (DLMtool): An R package for informing management of data-limited populations](/resources/Methods Ecol Evol - 2018 - Carruthers - The Data‐Limited Methods Toolkit  DLMtool   An R package for informing management.pdf): scientific paper describing the development of the DLMtool package
+- [The Data-Limited Methods Toolkit (DLMtool): An R package for informing management of data-limited populations](/resources/Methods Ecol Evol - 2018 - Carruthers - The Data‐Limited Methods Toolkit  DLMtool   An R package for informing management.pdf): scientific paper describing the development of the DLMtool package.

+- [Management Strategy Evaluation for Fisheries](https://www.pewtrusts.org/en/research-and-analysis/fact-sheets/2016/11/management-strategy-evaluation-for-fisheries): An overview of management strategy evaluation, developed by The Pew Charitable Trusts.